RedditIsPropoganda/QuantumBotHunter/security-md.md

 **Please do the following:**

 1. **Do not** publicly disclose the vulnerability.
-2. Send a description of the vulnerability to [your-email@example.com].
+2. Send a description of the vulnerability to [placeholder for now].
 3. Include steps to reproduce the issue if possible.
 4. Allow us reasonable time to respond and address the issue before any public disclosure.